EnvoyAI/examples/test-echo/README.md

 array named `array-name`.
 ## 3 Output

-Similar to what has been stated above about inputs, all outputs defined by your algorithms `mccoy.schema_out` will be supplied via JSON over WebAPI via the 'McCoy Integration API', and one should not be too concerned with the exact user interface, as it may need to vary  system to system, or client to client.
-However for testing and demonstration purposes, at https://secure.mccoymed.com we dynamically render outputs controls for any output type.
+Similar to what has been stated above about inputs, all outputs defined by your algorithms `com.envoyai.schema-out` will be supplied via JSON over WebAPI via the 'EnvoyAI Integration API', and one should not be too concerned with the exact user interface, as it may need to vary  system to system, or client to client.
+However for testing and demonstration purposes, at https://portal.envoyai.com we dynamically render outputs controls for any output type.

 ### 3.1 Simple Outputs